melovagabond/ubuntu_install_scripts/README.md

 If installing snaps without modifiers or channels it runs fine, though not fully useful in automating new Ubuntu installs

 This Version is being converted to ansible for repeatability

+# You still have to install Ansible first